appdotnet/api-spec/content/docs/resources/place/index.md

 * TOC
 {:toc}

 Place objects represent physical locations which can be given a name and associated with a latitude and longitude somewhere on Earth.
 For example, the Caltrain station in San Francisco, CA at 700 4th St., which has a location of latitude 37.776905, longitude -122.395012, can be considered a Place.
-By assigning an ID to this Place, we can refer to it in the [`+net.app.core.place` value](https://github.com/appdotnet/object-metadata/blob/master/annotation-replacement-values/+net.app.core.place.md) and thus provide extra context to annotations.
-One use for this is in the [Checkin](https://github.com/appdotnet/object-metadata/blob/master/annotations/net.app.core.checkin.md) annotation, which gives users a way to say "I was here when I posted this", though developers are encouraged to collect Place data whenever they like.

-In order to provide accurate and thorough Place data, we use a database from factual.com.
+In order to provide accurate and thorough Place data, we use a database from [factual.com](http://factual.com/).
 As such, all of our Places use the same UUIDs as those retrieved from factual.com.

-## Example Place

-The Place data for the aforementioned Caltrain station looks like this

 ~~~ js
 {